KILTprotocol/docs/docs/chain/collator.md

 cargo build --release -p kilt-parchain --features=runtime-benchmark
 ```

-The benchmarking can be run on to compare your hardware to our reference hardware.
-At the moment, we have benchmarked our Runtime on an AMD Ryzen 7 1700X with 64GB RAM and a NVMe SSD.
-After you executed the benchmarks on your Server you can compare the weights to the official weights.
+The benchmarking can be run to compare hardware against the referenced hardware.
+At the moment, we have benchmarked our Runtime on an AMD Ryzen 7 1700X with 64GB RAM and an NVMe SSD.
+After executing the benchmarks on a Server compare the weights to the official weights.
 Lower weights are always better.

 The commands to excute the benchmarking can be found [here](https://github.com/KILTprotocol/mashnet-node/tree/develop/runtimes/spiritnet/src/weights) inside each file.